 x1dx=1xdx=lnx+C\int x^{-1}\,dx = \int \frac{1}{x}\,dx = \ln|x| + C

-If you try to force the power rule, the denominator becomes n+1=0n+1=0, which is not allowed.
-This is the standard exception worth memorizing early.
+Forcing the power rule makes the denominator n+1=0n+1 = 0, which is not allowed, so this case is the standard exception worth memorizing early.

 Find